How Much Tax Is Paid on Lawsuit Settlements?

 Schuler, Weisser, Zoeller, Overbeck & Baxter P.A.
 Is Here to Help

-By consulting a tax professional or checking with the tax authorities to determine the tax implications of a lawsuit settlement, you’ll be a step ahead come tax season.
+Consulting a tax professional or checking with the tax authorities to determine the tax implications of a lawsuit settlement will put you a step ahead come tax season.
 A tax professional can help ensure that the recipient of a settlement is in compliance with the tax laws and can take advantage of any deductions or credits that may be available.

 If you need legal counsel regarding the lawsuit or settlement process, the experienced attorneys at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. are here to help.
-Get started today by giving us a call at 561.689.8180.
+Get started today by giving us a call at (561) 689-8180 or by contacting us online.
 A dedicated member of our team will provide you with a free consultation.